CodeLouisville/FSJS-class-project/README.md

 1. Head over to [mLab](https://mlab.com) (https://mlab.com)
 2. If you have an account, log in, otherwise click on "Sign Up"
 3. Click on "Create New"

-- Any cloud provider will do
+4. Any cloud provider will do
-- Make sure you choose the "Sandbox" plan type
+5. Make sure you choose the "Sandbox" plan type
-- Click "Continue" at the bottom of the page
+6. Click "Continue" at the bottom of the page
-- Answer all remaining questions (region, etc.)
+7. Answer all remaining questions (region, etc.)
-- Choose a name...could be anything...maybe "fsjs-class-project"
+8. Choose a name...could be anything...maybe "fsjs-class-project"
+9. Click on the Database
+10. Click on the `Users` tab and create a user
+11. Remember your password for later!
-- Complete setup
+12. Complete setup

-4. Click on your new database in the list and note the connection links provided
+13. Click on your new database in the list and note the connection links provided

 ### Option 2 - Install mongo on your machine